MarcJHuber/event-driven-servers/README.md

 Installation instructions
 =========================

-This software suite should compile quite fine on a variety of platforms, e.g. current versions of Sun Solaris, FreeBSD, NetBSD, OpenBSD, DragonFly BSD, Darwin, Linux and Cygwin.
-See the comments at the beginning of
+This software suite should compile quite fine on Linux, FreeBSD and OpenBSD.

-  misc/sysconf.h

-for a somewhat comprehensive list.

-Unless you're trying to install the software on an unsupported system, there shouldn't be any need to mess with the makefiles.
-If you do so, you're on your own, and you'll better know what you're doing.
+Other platforms might be fine, too, but weren't recently tested.

 Build environment
 -----------------

 Required tools:

 - A supported C compiler, plus linker.
-LLVM is fine, GCC will work too (but has issues with optimization, so that's disabled for now).
+LLVM is fine, GCC will work too (but might have issues with optimization, so that's disabled for now).
 - GNU make (version 3.79.1, unpatched,  recommended, others may or may not work).
 - Perl